-Describe the role of each partner in the consortium, as well as identify the commercialization or implementation partner(s) in case of Lilelong learning proposals.
+Describe the role of each partner in the consortium, as well as identify the commercialization or implementation partner(s) in case of Lifelong learning proposals.
 If the project does not involve an industry partner, it will be particularly important to provide evidence of how the project addresses a concrete industry need.